brianriwukaho/learning/kubernetes/indepth/hands-on-pods.md

 ## kubectl describe

-This command provices a formatted multi-line overview of an object.
+This command provides a formatted multi-line overview of an object.
 Here's an example

 ```
 kubectl describe pods hello-pod